parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 `git fetch origin && git reset --hard origin/$(git branch --show-current)` to update your local tracking branch.

+## Public and Private Headers

+Header files are separated into public or private category.

+* If the header file is meant to be part of the api it should reside in include/parthenon.
+Files in this folder should be less flexible and serve to provide a stable interface to downstream code.

+* Header files that are only used internally may reside in the src/ directory and changes to them are not under the same constraints as they are not meant to be used outside of parthenon.

+* For names that must be published but are ultimately implementation details, they should go into the parthenon::internal namespace.

 ## Test suite

 ### Continuous testing/integration environment